dolphindb/DolphinDBPlugin/mqtt/README.md

 **Arguments**

-- is an array of column data types。
+- 'schema' is an array of column data types
 - 'delimiter'is the separator between columns, the default is ','
 - 'rowDelimiter' is the separator between the lines, the default is ';'

-The return value is a function.

 **Example**
 ```